 - In addition to that, International Applicants are required to:

 - Have their foreign degrees evaluated either by World Educational Services Inc. or another similar evaluation agency

-- Successfully pass Test of English as Foreign Language or another English proficiency exam.
+- Applicants who have not completed any coursework in recognized academic institution in the U.S. just successfully pass Test of English as Foreign Language or another English proficiency exam.
 In order to be admitted, SFIU requires minimum TOEFL score of 530 in paper format.
 Minimum score for TOEFL iBT is 71.

 Applicants who have previously attended another law school must disclose that information on the application for admission as well as whether the Applicant was in good standing at that school.
 Applicant shall also submit official transcript from that law school.